-We offer the cheapest train tickets from Salisbury to London as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Salisbury to London as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Salisbury is a cathedral city located in the county of Wiltshire and lies at the edge of Salisbury Plain.
 The city also lies on the confluence of five rivers: the Nadder, Ebble, Wylye, the Bourne and a tributary of the River Avon.
 Salisbury cathedral is formally known as the Cathedral Church of the Blessed Virgin Mary, is one of the leading examples of Early English architecture.
 The main part of the cathedral was completed between 1220 and 1258.
 The cathedral's spire is the tallest in the UK and 123m.
 Visitors are able to take the "Tower Tour" where the interior of the spire can be viewed.
 The cathedral also has the largest cloister and the largest cathedral close in Britain.
 It also houses the world's oldest working clock, from AD 1386.

 The UNESCO World Heritage Site, Stonehenge, is just under 10 miles from Salisbury which attracts many visitors to Salisbury.
 The Salisbury and South Wiltshire Museum is located in the King's House which is a Grade I listed building dating back to the 13th century.
 The Pitt Rivers gallery contains a collection from General Augustus Pitt Rivers who is often regarded as the "father of modern archeology".